ankuraniket/Argocd-trial/README.md

 # Argocd-trial

-**Repository contains `crossplane XRDs` for creating EKS kubernetes cluster and provisioning application using provider-kubernetes on the cluster**
+**Repository contains `crossplane XRDs` for creating EKS kubernetes cluster and provisioning application using provider-kubernetes on the cluster.
+It also contains documentation about crossplane composition revisions and GKE OKTA OIDC Integration**

 Following steps required for crossplane installation in the management kubernetes cluster
 1. use Helm to install stable crossplane release.